 It is a SaaS platform that enables an organization with a full portfolio and project visibility by aggregating project-related information across groups, portfolios, and systems.
 It connects all the data into one concise flow, that allows a PM to:

 - Get real-time dashboards

 - Improve task management

 - Manage multiple projects

-- Connects projects data (terms, budgets, performance indicators) into a bigger picture.
+- Connects project data (terms, budgets, performance indicators) to a bigger picture.

 - Integration with JIRA, Project Online, Asana, Trello, VSTS, etc.